monadli/ftl/README.md

 ```

 #### Function/operator implementation with ftl
-When implementing with ftl, it starts wtih operator `->`.
+When implementing with ftl, it starts with operator `->`.

 For example:
 ```